-- When the incident happened in a different jurisdiction gather the elements of the offense and document as mentioned above. - Complete the OAG's Law Enforcement Request for Sexual Assault Exam Form and arrange for a SAFE when you take a report outside your jurisdiction to expedite evidence collection. - Forward the report to the appropriate jurisdiction via e-mail or fax and ensure it was received.
+- When the incident happened in a different jurisdiction gather the elements of the offense and document as mentioned above. - Arrange for a SAFE when you take a report outside your jurisdiction to expedite evidence collection. - Forward the report to the appropriate jurisdiction via e-mail or fax and ensure it was received.